roman-milk/roman-milk.github.io/daddy-watches-laceys-phonefucking.md

  "Ahh, my little slut," Paul cackled over the phone, "it's all up to you, just go to your computer and forward the email to me, so I can see what a little slut you are -- tell me when you're ready to type in my email address, okay?"

  "Alright."
 I sucked in some air, forcing myself to sit upright on the bed.
 Daddy looked at me funny, but I had to ignore him.
 I stood up, arching my stiff legs, and stepped to my desk.
 I didn't have the computer chair now, so I just leaned over, my almost-naked ass literally within a foot of my father.
 He didn't touch it.
 I held the phone to my ear while my other hand used the mouse to call up my online emails, and I opened up my response email to Charlie.
 I hit "Forward," and a clean screen came up.
 "Okay," I spat into the phone, "what's your email baby?"
-Report_Story #3